PourusK/Text2Vid-/README.md

 # PokiPackage

-PokiPackage is a dark, cinematic Next.js studio for turning text prompts into video and audio using OpenAI's SORA and Audio APIs.
+PokiPackage is a dark, cinematic Next.js studio for turning text prompts into video and audio using Google's Gemini video models and OpenAI's Audio API.
 The app features a neon-accented interface, loading feedback, and a gallery that keeps your generated creations accessible.

 ## ✨ Features
-- **Text-to-Video** with the `sora-2-preview` model (30 second, 720p clips)
+- **Text-to-Video** with Google's Gemini `veo-3-fast` model
 - **Text-to-Audio** with OpenAI's speech API for natural narration
 - Neon green, cinematic UI built with Tailwind CSS and Framer Motion animations
 - Gallery with quick previews to replay previously generated assets
-- API routes wired to the OpenAI Node SDK
+- API routes wired to the Google Gemini and OpenAI SDKs

 ## 🚀 Getting Started

 ### Prerequisites
 - Node.js 18.17 or later
 - npm 9 or later
+- A Google AI Studio API key with access to the Gemini video models
-- An OpenAI API key with access to SORA and Audio endpoints
+- An OpenAI API key with access to the Audio endpoints

 ### Installation
 ```bash